Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/user-experience-optimization/moving-to-Sitecore-personalize.md

 ---

 ## Context
-With every instance, XM Cloud include personalization feature by default which enables content authors to tailor experiences based on basic conditions such as geography, behaviour, or referral source.
+With every instance, SitecoreAI include personalization feature by default which enables content authors to tailor experiences based on basic conditions such as geography, behaviour, or referral source.
 But as personalization strategies mature and requirements change, teams often encounter use cases that go beyond these capabilities.

 ## Execution
-[Personalize in XM Cloud](https://doc.sitecore.com/xmc/en/users/xm-cloud/personalize.html) is a great starting point for teams beginning their journey into experience optimization.
+[Personalize in SitecoreAI](https://doc.sitecore.com/xmc/en/users/xm-cloud/personalize.html) is a great starting point for teams beginning their journey into experience optimization.
 It’s natively integrated into Pages, supports rules-based targeting, and is ideal for scenarios like:

 - Displaying region-specific banners or promotions
 - Hiding or showing content based on campaign referrals